 - Purchase the complete Expat Arrivals Montreal Guide (PDF)

-Getting around in Montreal is easy thanks to the city’s excellent public transport system.
-Expats who live in the city or the surrounding areas and suburbs with access to the public transit network will not need a car to get around and see the sights.
+Getting around in Montreal is relatively straightforward thanks to the city’s excellent public transport system.
+Expats who live in the city centre or the surrounding areas and suburbs needn't worry about having a car.

 Public transport in Montreal

-Public transit in Montreal is clean, efficient and safe to use, and is the best way of getting around the city.
-Montreal has extensive bus and metro networks, and there are regional trains available for those wanting to do some intercity travelling.
+Public transit in Montreal is clean, safe and the most efficient way to move around the city.
+Montreal has an extensive bus and metro system, with regional trains available for intercity travel.
 Public transport in Montreal is run by the Société de transport de Montréal (STM).

-Frequent commuters can purchase an OPUS card from station ticket booths and approved retailers throughout the city.
-These smart cards can be recharged at station vending machines, recharge terminals and ticket booths, and can be used across the Greater Montreal region.
-There are other card options for pre-determined destinations which cannot be topped up.
+Frequent commuters can purchase an OPUS card from the ticket booths at stations and approved retailers throughout the city.
+These reloadable smart cards can be used to access public transport across the Greater Montreal region.
+There are other single-card options available for pre-determined destinations.

-Montreal has an efficient bus system that is easy to use.
-There are plenty of routes throughout the city and expats can identify bus stops by their numbers.
-Most stops also have maps and bus schedules available, but if passengers are unsure of anything they can call the STM info line, type in the bus stop number, and the operator will give them the information for the next few buses arriving at that stop.
+Montreal has an efficient bus system that is easy to use, with plenty of routes throughout the city.
+Expats can identify bus stops by their numbers, and most are furnished with maps and bus schedules.
+Passengers can also call the STM info line for more information on the buses arriving at their stop.

 Taxis in Montreal

-Taxis are readily available in Montreal, and can be called in advance, hailed off the street or found at taxi stands across the city.
-Cabs in Montreal differ in appearance depending on the company they represent but should be clearly marked.
-Some companies only operate in central Montreal, so expats should ask their local friends or colleagues about which company is the best to use in their area.
+Taxis in Montreal are readily available, and can be called in advance, hailed off the street or found at taxi ranks across the city.
+Cabs in Montreal differ in appearance depending on the companies they represent, but they should always be clearly marked.
+Some taxi companies only operate in central Montreal, so expats should ask their local friends or colleagues about the services operational in their area.

 Driving in Montreal

-Expats who choose to drive in Montreal will have to deal with the traffic congestion that is present in most large cities.
-Those commuting from suburbs off the main island will bear the brunt of the bad traffic.
-A car trip from the western part of the island to downtown takes about 45 minutes with minimal traffic, and as long as 90 minutes in rush hour.
+Expats who choose to drive in Montreal will have to deal with the traffic congestion characteristic of most big cities.
+Those commuting from the suburbs of the main island bear the brunt of most of the terrible congestion.
+A car trip from the western part of the island to downtown takes about 45 minutes on a good day, but can be as long as 90 minutes during rush hour.

-Roads in Montreal are relatively good although drivers should look out for potholes, especially in spring when melting and thawing ice can cause holes and cracks in the road.
-The city does, however, attend to these issues fairly quickly.
+Montreal boasts excellent road infrastructure, although drivers should look out for potholes, especially in spring when melting and thawing ice can cause holes and cracks in the road.
+The city does, however, attend to these fairly quickly.

 Cycling in Montreal

-An extensive network of bike paths run throughout the city, making cycling in Montreal an easy and pleasurable way to get around.
+An extensive network of bike paths runs through the city, making cycling in Montreal a pleasurable and healthy means of transit.

-The city also has an effective bicycle rental programme called BIXI Montréal.
-Expats can rent a bike at automated pay stations or an app, and use the bike to get around the city.
-Credit cards or OPUS cards can be used to pay for rental charges at BIXI Montréal automated pay stations.
-Expats who intend to use this service frequently should consider buying a weekly, monthly or annual pass.
+The city also has a bicycle rental programme called BIXI Montréal.
+Expats can rent a bike using an app or at automated pay stations using their OPUS or credit cards.
+Those who intend to use this service regularly should consider purchasing a weekly, monthly or annual pass.

 Walking in Montreal

-Walking is another eco-friendly and healthy way to get around in Montreal.
+Walking is another eco-friendly and healthy way to move around Montreal.
 The Montreal Underground Pedestrian Network is a great way to explore the city, especially during the bitter winters.
-This network, commonly known as Underground City, spans 20 miles (32km) and is lined with shops and restaurants.
-During the more temperate months, residents get to enjoy the sights that tourists pay to see on urban walking tours.
+This network, commonly referred to as Underground City, spans 20 miles (32km) and is lined with shops and restaurants.